invoice-x/invoice2data/docs/cookbook.md

   invoice_number: 'Invoice number\\s+(\\S+)'
 ```

-The range is one-based and inclusive.
-It is supported by `pdftotext` and
+The range is one-based and inclusive; use `pages: 2` when only page two is the
+invoice.
+All template keywords must occur within the selected pages.
+It is
-`pdfium`; pin one of those readers when using it.
-Do not use `pages:` merely to
+supported by `pdftotext` and `pdfium`; pin one of those readers when using it.
-hide a bad field regex: it is intended for real non-invoice pages such as a
+Do not use `pages:` merely to hide a bad field regex: it is intended for real
-cover or envelope.
+non-invoice pages such as a cover or envelope.